The trend towards wearable drug delivery systems

 In 2020, the wearables market’s home care end-use category had strong growth, indicating a trend towards self-administration that began even before the covid-19 epidemic.
 For instance, the majority of patients polled in a 2018 study carried out in Belgian hospitals stated they would like to self-administer medication and that they had a favourable opinion of it (Vanwesemael T et al, 2018).

-According to a recent report, the wearable injectors market is expected to grow at a strong CAGR of 12.4%, from a value of USD 6.7 billion in 2022 to USD 20.9 billion by 2032.
-The main reasons for this growth is due to the rising prevalence of chronic illnesses including diabetes, cardiovascular disease, and cancer as well as the increased usage of biologics such as monoclonal antibodies for therapeutic interventions.
-Other reasons include the increasing number of R&D activities in medtech and technological advancements, as well as the higher demand for home-based treatments, especially for senior patients and those who do not have the flexibility to go to the hospitals frequently.
+According to a recent report, the wearable injectors market is projected to grow at a strong CAGR of 12.4%, increasing from USD 6.7 billion in 2022 to USD 20.9 billion by 2032.
+Key drivers include the rising prevalence of chronic conditions like diabetes, cardiovascular disease, and cancer, alongside the growing use of biologics such as monoclonal antibodies.
+Additionally, advancements in medtech, increased R&D activities, and higher demand for home-based treatments, particularly for elderly or less mobile patients, are contributing to this growth.

 The study by GlobalData estimates that more than 100 businesses, including technology suppliers, well-known healthcare organisations, and burgeoning start-ups, are involved in the creation and use of wearable medicine delivery systems.
 Some of the key players include Philip Morris International, Bayer, Becton Dickinson and Co, Baxter International, Fresenius and Co, Medtronic, etc.